apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

 ## Plugin XML

-These are windows phone specific examples of using the plugin.xml file, refer to the Plugin Specification for more details

-### `<source-file>`

-On windows phone the `<source-file>` element is currently used to define all plugin resources (ie. .cs, .xaml, .xaml.cs, .dll, image assets etc).

-### `<config-file>`
+The following shows how to use the `plugin.xml` file to specify a plugin's source files on the Windows Phone platform.
+See Application Plugins for an overview, and Plugin Specification for details on available options.

+- The `<source-file>` element defines all plugin resources, such as _.cs_, _.xaml_, _.xaml.cs_, and _.dll_ files, and image assets.

-The `<config-file>` element defines what elements get put into a config file.
-For example to add a plugin to the platforms config.xml, you would do something like this :
+- The `<config-file>` element defines elements to inject into a configuration file.
+This example adds a plugin to the platform's `config.xml` file:

         <config-file target="config.xml" parent="/*">
             <feature name="PluginName">